 - Make and install from binaries

-Take your first steps into the increasingly popular field of 3D animation, with this free beginner course in modelling, texturing and character development fundamentals
+Take your first steps into the increasingly popular field of 3D animation, with this beginner course in modelling, texturing and character development fundamentals

 Before we get started with accessing and downloading the source code there are a few additional tools we will need in order to ensure the build is successful.
 The process of installing the requirements needed to build an application from source can be referred to as resolving the software’s dependencies.